 On behalf of the Board of Directors and management of Acadian, I would like to thank all our shareholders for their ongoing support.
-We have a remarkable asset base, outstanding people, and I am excited for the opportunities that lie ahead.

-Adam Sheparski
+Adam Sheparski President and Chief Executive Officer February 8, 2023

-President and Chief Executive Officer February 9, 2022
+1. This Letter to Shareholders contains forward-looking information within the meaning of applicable Canadian securities laws that involve known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
+Please refer to the section entitled "Cautionary Statement Regarding Forward-Looking Information and Statements" in Management's Discussion and Analysis for further details.

-- 1. This Letter to Shareholders contains forward-looking information within the meaning of applicable Canadian securities laws that involve known and unknown risks, uncertainties and other factors that may cause actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
-Please refer to the section entitled "Cautionary Statement Regarding Forward-Looking Information and Statements" in Management's Discussion and Analysis for further details. - 2.
-Adjusted EBITDA, Adjusted EBITDA margin, Free Cash Flow, and Payout Ratio are key performance measures in evaluating Acadian's operations and are important in enhancing investors' understanding of the Company's operating performance.
+2. Adjusted EBITDA, Adjusted EBITDA margin and Free Cash Flow are key performance measures in evaluating Acadian's operations and are important in enhancing investors' understanding of the Company's operating performance.
 Adjusted EBITDA and Adjusted EBITDA margin are indicative of the underlying profitability of Acadian's operating segments and are used to evaluate operational performance.
-Free Cash Flow is used to evaluate Acadian's ability to generate sustainable cash flows from our operations while Payout Ratio is used to evaluate Acadian's ability to fund its distribution using Free Cash Flow.
-Acadian's management defines as net income before interest, income taxes, fair value adjustments, recovery of or impairment of land and roads, realized gain/loss on sale of other fixed assets, unrealized exchange gain/loss on long-term debt and depreciation and amortization, and to "Adjusted EBITDA margin", which is Adjusted EBITDA as a percentage of Acadian's sales.
-Reference is also made to "Free Cash Flow", which Acadian's management defines as Adjusted EBITDA less interest paid, current income tax expense, and capital expenditures plus net proceeds from the sale of timberlands and fixed assets (selling price less gains or losses included in Adjusted EBITDA).
-Reference made to "Payout Ratio" is defined as dividends declared divided by Free Cash Flow.
+Free Cash Flow is used to evaluate Acadian's ability to generate sustainable cash flows from our operations.
+Acadian's management defines Adjusted EBITDA as net income before interest, income taxes, fair value adjustments, recovery of or impairment of land and roads and depreciation and amortization, and "Adjusted EBITDA margin" as Adjusted EBITDA as a percentage of Acadian's sales.
+Reference is also made to "Free Cash Flow", which Acadian's management defines as Adjusted EBITDA less interest paid, current income tax expense, and capital expenditures plus net proceeds from the sale of timberlands and fixed assets (proceeds less gains or losses).